AllSystemsGo2/DNAliens-react-spring/README.md

 Add a Lop component with the following props:
 - left: 15vw
 - bottom: 12vh
 - zIndex: 2
 - state: idle

+Add a Cellina component with the following props:
+- left: 25vw
+- bottom: 12vh
+- zIndex: 2
+- state: idle